 a.
 Funds that ULIPs invest in

 i.
-Equity Funds: Where the premium paid is invested in the equity market and thereby riskier
+Equity Funds: Where the premium paid is invested in the equity market and thereby is subject to higher risk

 ii.
 Balanced funds: Where the premium paid is balanced between the debt and the equity market to minimise the risk for investors

 iii.
-Debt Funds: Where the premium is invested in debt instruments which come with a lower risk but also a lower return
+Debt Funds: Where the premium is invested in debt instruments which carry a lower risk but in turn also offer a lower return

 b.
 End use of Funds

 i.
-Retirement Planning: For those who plan to invest for their retirement days while they are employed
+Retirement Planning: For those of you who plan to invest for the retirement days while you are still employed

-ii.
-Child Education: Investment made with a long-term goal of saving to fund a child education would come to one’s rescue during unforeseen circumstances
+You can investment with a long-term goal of saving to fund your child’s education or save for some unforeseen circumstances

-iii.
-Wealth Creation: Investment made to build a heavy corpus to be utilized for a financial goal
+You can make investments to build a heavy corpus that you can utilize for a future financial goal

 c.
 Death benefit to Policy Holders

 i.
-Type I ULIP: Which pays higher of the assured sum value or the fund value to the nominee in case of death of the policyholder
+Type I ULIP: This pays higher of the assured sum value or the fund value to the nominee in case of death of the policyholder

 ii.
-Type II ULIP: Which pays the assured sum value plus the fund value to the nominee in case of death of the policyholder
+Type II ULIP: This pays the assured sum value, plus the fund value to the nominee in case of the death of the policyholder

 7. ULIPs Vs Mutual Funds